What Is Dialectical Behavior Therapy (DBT)?

 DBT is an evidence-based treatment that combines mindfulness techniques with behavioral strategies to help individuals manage distress effectively.
-It emphasizes a balance between acceptance and change, and consists of four key components that target specific skills.
+That’s why DBT therapy in Massachusetts emphasizes a balance between acceptance and change, and consists of four key components that target specific skills.

-Based on cognitive behavioral therapy principles, DBT is best for individuals that have trouble managing their emotions, which is commonly seen in conditions such as borderline personality disorder, depression, or post-traumatic stress disorder.
-DBT works by teaching people how to accept difficult feelings while also learning to change them.
+Based on cognitive behavioral therapy principles, DBT is best for individuals who have trouble managing their emotions, which is commonly seen in conditions such as borderline personality disorder, depression, or post-traumatic stress disorder.
+DBT programs in Massachusetts work by teaching people how to accept difficult feelings while also learning to change them.
 It’s based on the theory of a dialectic, which is the idea that two things that seem like opposites can actually be true.
 So, instead of thinking in black and white terms, you find a balance between acceptance and change.

 For instance, if you are working on a difficult project at work, you may feel frustrated and exhausted, but at the same time, you want to succeed.
 Therefore, the dialectic is, “I am doing the best I can” and “I need to keep working to improve.”
 These two ideas might seem contradictory, but they both can be true.
 Most DBT programs last about six months and involve a combination of group and individual therapy.

 DBT includes a huge number of therapeutic techniques and skills, which are all aimed at helping people with various mental health issues.
-Here are the four modules that are used in DBT:
+Here are the four modules that are used in dialectical behavior therapy in Massachusetts:

 Mindfulness